bloovis/xbs.mirror/README.md

     a2enmod proxy_http

-Then add the following line to the VirtualHost section in the appropriate config file in `/etc/apache2/sites-enabled/`.
+Then add the following line to the `<VirtualHost *:443>` section in the appropriate config file in `/etc/apache2/sites-enabled/`.
 On my system, using Let's Encrypt, this file is `000-default-le-ssl.conf`.